ahmedgaad/Post/README.md

 ## Getting Started

-Implemented the "Post" app which is used to add, delete, update and create (CRUD) post by a user.
+Implemented the "Post" app which is used to add, delete, update and create (CRUD) post by a user.<br />
 Technologies used:
 ✅  Flutter
 ✅ Rest API